 - Admission: after you have called your obstetrician or midwife and have been directed to go to the hospital, you can go directly to:

-- The main lobby entrance if you are going to Cape Cod Hospital
+- The main lobby entrance of Cape Cod Hospital.

-- If arriving after 8pm, you will use the emergency department entrance for both hospitals
+- If arriving after 8pm, you will use the emergency department entrance of the hospital.

 - Hospital stay: most women stay 48 hours after a vaginal birth and four days following a cesarean birth.
 You have the option of choosing early discharge after talking with your physician.